Fellow3-1/Andela-Tic-Tac-Toe-Challenge/README.md

   * Reset the scoreboard incase he/she wants a quick fresh start
   * Increase the size of the board from 3 to 5.
 PS: Not Really
   * Play against another human player
   * Play against dummy computer.
-PS:Very Dumb! 😉
+PS:Very Dumb! :blush: